 Is mortgage interest tax-deductible in Canada?

 Generally, mortgage interest cannot be claimed as a tax deduction since it is not subject to GST or HST.
-However, if an individual borrows against home equity to purchase income-producing investments (for example, purchasing stocks) then the interest paid on that loan can now be claim as a tax deductible.
+However, if an individual borrows against home equity to purchase income-producing investments (for example, purchasing stocks) then the interest paid on that loan can now be claimed as a tax-deductible.
 Therefore, creating savings or additional cash flow the homeowner.

 What can I write off as a homeowner?